 Work experience and responsibilities

-The primary objective of a pre-screening interview is to get a feel for whether the candidate possesses the necessary skills for the job.
-This can be done by asking basic questions about their work experience and their responsibilities in their one to two most recent positions.
+The primary objective of a pre-screening interview is to determine whether the candidate possesses the necessary skills for the job.
+This can be done by asking basic questions about the candidate’s work experience and responsibilities in their one to two most recent positions.

 Example questions: